RoelAdriaans/lll/trainlocationeventsource/README.md

 - There is currently no messagebus implemented within the project.
   Currently, a messages comes in, and the entrypoints calls the unit of work.

+Things that can be improved:

+- There are some @TODO's in the project, that can be picked up
 ## Docker

 Building the project: